 Tuition for Legal Residents of North Carolina

 Effective July 1, 2014, tuition for legal residents of North Carolina is $72 per credit hour or a maximum of $1,152 for students enrolling fall, spring, or summer semesters for 16 or more credit hours.
 Tuition is subject to change by the NC General Assembly.
+Please view the important notice above the tuition table about 2015 tutition rates.
 High school students enrolling in Durham Tech classes are exempt from tuition charges.
 View the Tuition and Fee calculation chart.

 Effective July 1, 2014, tuition for out-of-state residents (persons who have NOT maintained domicile in the state for at least the 12 previous months) is $264 per credit hour or a maximum of $4,224 for students enrolled fall, spring, or summer semester for 16 or more credit hours.
 Tuition is subject to change by the N.C.
 General Assembly.
+Please view the important notice above the tuition table about 2015 tutition rates.
 View the Tuition and Fee calculation chart.

 North Carolina law (General Statute 116-143.1) requires that to qualify for in-state tuition, a legal resident must have maintained his/her "domicile" in North Carolina for at least the 12 months immediately before this classification as a resident for tuition purposes.